RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 subtitle: Aren't you curious about me? :->
 ---

 Hi!
-I'm SeongRyeong Jo.
+I'm Seongryeong Jo.
 I am 20👼

 The keyword that represents me
   🙋 down to earth